uw-dims/dims-swplan/docs/source/licensingplan.rst

   .. note::

-     The exception is the case where the GPL code may just facilitate one “layer” of a complex program, where the LGPL is more applicable.
+     The exception is the case where the GPL code may just facilitate one "layer" of a complex program, where the LGPL is more applicable.

   ..